 Open windows to control odors

-Small spills (anything less than a gallon) can often be cleaned up successfully by the homeowner.
-Call a professional cleaning service if you need help with the clean up, or if the fuel oil odors remain.
+You can usually clean up a small spill (anything less than one gallon) by yourself, but call a professional cleaning service if you need help, or if the fuel oil odor remains.

 Clean up the spill